GpeMireles/Camera_puzzlebot/README.md

 # Camera_puzzlebot
-ROS node
-Read the cam and publish an Image type message in a topic called "/video"
+ROS node that reads the cam and publishes an Image type message in a topic called "/video"